Flight-Free-UK/flight_free_uk_website/source/posts/underwater-runways.html.markdown

 To compound things further, higher operating temperatures accelerate engine degradation which increases maintenance, repair and overhaul costs for manufacturers.

-> "Higher temperatures accelerate engine degradation which increases maintenance, repair and overhaul costs."
+> "Higher temperatures mean increased maintenance, repair and overhaul costs."

 A [study of Greek airports](https://link.springer.com/article/10.1007/s10584-019-02634-z) shows that since 1955, there has been a steady increase in take-off distances.
 Not a problem if you have a long runway, but for an Airbus A320 operating from the relatively short runway at Chios Airport, the solution would be reducing the payload by 38 passengers + luggage, or 700 nautical miles’ (1300 km) worth of fuel.